-- (2) Amounts payable under the terms of the Executive Severance Benefit Policy.
-This includes a lump sum payment equal to 52 weeks of base salary as well as outplacement services (not to exceed 5% of the base salary) for Messrs.
-Davis and Long. - (3) Amounts payable for the 2022 annual cash bonus earned. - (4) These amounts represent the value of restricted share units and performance share units that would vest upon the triggering event, based on \$4.56, the closing stock price on the last trading day of 2022. - (5) These amounts represent the ("in-the-money") value of vested and unvested stock options. - (6) These amounts represent the present value of PEP and Savings Restoration Plan benefits, which would have been payable as of December 31, 2022. - (7) In addition to the benefits listed in the preceding table, payments will also be made under the Company's life and disability insurance plans, a benefit that is generally available to all employees.
+(2) Amounts payable under the terms of the Executive Severance Benefit Policy in connection with a qualifying termination.
+This includes a lump sum cash payment equal to one year of base salary, as well as outplacement services (not to exceed 5% of base

+- (3) Amounts payable for the 2023 annual cash bonus earned. - (4) These amounts represent the value of restricted share units and performance share units that would vest upon the triggering event, based on U.S. \$6.35, the closing stock price on the last trading day of 2023. - (5) These amounts represent the ("in-the-money") value of vested and unvested stock options. - (6) These amounts represent the present value of PEP and Savings Restoration Plan benefits, which would have been payable as of December 31, 2023. - (7) In addition to the benefits listed in the preceding table, payments will also be made under the Company's life and disability insurance plans, a benefit that is generally available to all employees.